maihung4367/kcpcontract/README.md

 ```
 There is a package named fitz on PyPI.
 Because PyMuPDF uses the same name, fitz, as its top-level text, both packages cannot co-exist in the same Python - except with the aforementioned change.

+Also create **logging** folder, otherwise it will be ValueError: Unable to configure handler at logging
 ### Configuration
 ### 1. settings.py
 <bold>Put this in Kctool folder</bold>